tetris245/ULTRAbc/README.md

 Changes for future version

 * New commands:
-  - xstatus (add-on) to display status of main settings for other add-ons (available options: bcar, bcr, bct, ebch)
+  - xstatus (add-on) to display status of main settings for other add-ons (available options: bcar, bcr, bctw, ebch)
 * Removed the apart status commands for other add-ons